jacobseiler/rsage/README.rst

 Running the code
 ====================

 Like its parent model, ``RSAGE`` requires halo merger trees to run.
 In addition to these trees, the computation of the ionization fields with ``cifog`` require dark matter overdensities grids.
-For testing purposes, we have included a small set of trees and dark matter density fields [here](BROKEN).
+For testing purposes, we have included a small set of trees and dark matter density fields (link tbd.
+Email jseiler@swin.edu.au for quick access!).
 Example parameter files for running the galaxy model and the semi-numerical reionization model are included in the ``ini_files`` directory.
 For a complete description of the ``cifog`` parameters see the `README <https://github.com/jacobseiler/grid-model#parameter-file>`_.

 To allow the easy handling of intermediate files (e.g., the ionizing photon and reionization grids), several of the fields within the ``SAGE`` and ``cifog`` ``.ini`` files have inputs of ``None``.
-Leaving these as ``None`` will force ``RSAGE`` to automatically determine the correct paths based on the recipe flags and prescriptions chosen. **You only need to adjust the *FilePrefix* and *OutputDir* fields**.
+Leaving these as ``None`` will force ``RSAGE`` to automatically determine the correct paths based on the recipe flags and prescriptions chosen. **These fields are listed in the ``ini_files`` directory ``README``**.

 The model can be run using